xebialabs/xl-kube-workshop/part-3/lab-7-troubleshoot.md

 Deleted clusterrole/xld-operator-manager from namespace digitalai ?
 Do you want to delete the resource clusterrole/dai-xld-nginx-ingress-controller: Yes Deleted clusterrole/dai-xld-nginx-ingress-controller from namespace digitalai ?
-Do you want to delete the resource rolebinding/xld-operator-leader-election: Yes Deleted rolebinding/xld-operator-leader-election from namespace digitalai ?
 Do you want to delete the resource rolebinding/xld-operator-manager: Yes Deleted rolebinding/xld-operator-manager from namespace digitalai ?
 Do you want to delete the resource rolebinding/xld-operator-proxy: Yes